heetbeet/MiniPython/README.md

 # MinPython

-Mini Python 3 sub-executable for small scripts.
+Mini Python 3 executable for small scripts.

 Made by running autopytoexe.exe on a python entry-point mocker: `python.py`